Thermodynamics of Kerr-Bertotti-Robinson black hole: Introduction

 Despite these developments, the thermodynamic description of the Kerr-BR black hole remains largely unexplored.
 In this paper, we present the conserved angular momentum $J$, electric charge $Q$, and the mass $M$ for the first time.
 Owing to the nontrivial asymptotic structure, the identification of the appropriate generator associated with the conserved mass is not straightforward.
 Consequently, the covariant phase space formalism does not directly yield an integrable mass through standard procedures~\cite{Gibbons:2013dna, Astorino:2016hls, Astorino:2016xiy, Astorino:2016ybm, Astorino:2025lih, Gao:2023luj}.
 To address this issue, we adopt the Christodoulou-Ruffini mass formula as a thermodynamic definition of the conserved mass~\cite{Astorino:2016hls, Astorino:2016ybm}.
 This formula, originally derived from the limit of electric Penrose processes~\cite{Christodoulou:1971pcn, Hu:2025bbc}, provides a functional dependence $M=M(S,J,Q)$ that implicitly encodes thermodynamic consistency.

 Based on this definition, we determine the generator associated with the conserved mass in terms of the black hole mass, spin, and electromagnetic field strength, which turns out to be a nontrivial combination.
 We then construct the redefined thermodynamic potentials and show that they coincide with those derived directly from the Christodoulou-Ruffini relation.
-As a consequence, the thermodynamic parameters naturally satisfy the standard form of the first law of black hole thermodynamics and the associated Smarr formula.
-Notably, we find that no additional contribution associated with the external magnetic field appears in the first law or the Smarr formula, i.e., there is no $\mu \delta B$ or $\mu B$ term, in agreement with previous results for magnetized black holes~\cite{Astorino:2016hls}.
+As a consequence, all explicit dependence on the external magnetic field in the first law of black hole thermodynamics and Smarr formula is absorbed into the thermodynamic quantities, so that both relations take their standard forms without additional $\mu \delta B$ or $\mu B$ terms, in agreement with previous results for magnetized black holes~\cite{Astorino:2016hls}.
 This establishes a consistent thermodynamic description of the Kerr-BR black hole in the presence of external magnetic fields.